-- 2.13 Residential Applicant means a builder on whose bahalf a Registered Master Plumber applies for and receives from the Commission plumbing permits for construction of new residential units. - 2.14 SDC Sewer Charge is the product of a fixture's Drainage Fixture Unit Value and its associated Base SDC Fee for non-residential properties or dwelling and multi-unit housing units with more than five toilets.
-For residential properties with five or fewer toilets, the SDC Sewer Charge is the Commission approved drainage portion of the Base SDC Fee. - 2.15 SDC Water Charge is the product of a fixture's Water Supply Fixture Unit Value and its associated Base SDC Fee for non-residential properties or dwelling and multi-unit housing units with more than five toilets.
-For residential properties with five or fewer toilets, the SDC Water Charge is the Commission approved water supply portion of the Base SDC Fee. - 2.16 Sub-District Charge means that charge established by the Commission pursuant to the provisions of §6-103, Article 29, Annotated Code of Marvland. - 2.17 Toilet means a water closet, as set forth in the WSSD Plumbing and Gasfitting Regulations. - 2.15 Nater Supply Fixture Unit Value is a measure of the probable hydraulic demand on the water supply by a particular plumbing fixture in terms of volume rate of supply and duration of a single supply operation and the time period between successive operations.
+- (n) "SDC sewer charge" means the product of a fixture's drainage fixture unit value and its associated base SDC fee for nonresidential properties or dwelling and multi-unit housing units with more than five toilets.
+For residential properties with five or fewer toilets, the SDC sewer charge is the Commission approved drainage portion of the base SDC fee. - (o) "SDC water charge" means the product of a fixture's water supply fixture unit value and its associated base SDC fee for nonresidential properties or dwelling and multi-unit housing units with more than five toilets.
+For residential properties with five or fewer toilets, the SDC water charge is the Commission approved water supply portion of the base SDC fee. - (p) "Sub-district charge" means that charge established by the Commission pursuant to the provisions of the Public Utilities Article, § 25-101(b), Annotated Code of Maryland. - (g) "Toilet" means a water closet, as set forth in WSSC Chapter 14.25. - (r) "Water supply fixture unit value" means a measure of the probable hydraulic demand on the water supply by a particular plumbing fixture in terms of volume rate of supply and duration of a single supply operation and the time period between successive operations.
+(Amended during 2019 codification; CUS 98-01 § 2)